Introduction to the Stock Market

 We can either choose to buy it at whatever the “Market” price is, or set a “Limit Price” for ourselves which means if the stock price moves higher than this amount we’re not going to buy it anymore.
 We can also extend the expiration of this order but it’s usually not necessary.

 The next step is a summary of our stock order.
 Since the price of BCE is trading at $47.47 per share, and we want to buy 100 shares, our total principle value is $4,747.
 Enter the trading password and the order process is complete.

 Other brokerage firms should have a similar interface.
 Selling a company works the same way.
 Just choose “Sell” instead of buy.
 And for “Limit Price” it would be for the minimum amount you’re willing to sell at, instead of the maximum you’re willing to buy at.

 There also indirect ways of buying stocks.
-Such as through mutual funds.
+Such as through mutual funds or ETFs.